calledmeanh/point-emitter/README.md

 const otps = {
   longPressThreshold: number, // emit touchstart after 250ms (default)
-  gridMovement: number, // move element in a grid layout with specific value (default is 0) };
+  gridMovement: number, // move element in a grid layout with specific value (default is 0)
+  // set a ghost el behind your_element
+  // create if enable is true and vice versa (default is false if there is no ghost property)
+  // style for modifing, if one of your styles is empty then ignore.
+Code below is example ;)
+  ghost: {
+    enable: true,
+    style: {
+      background: "#fff",
+      border: "1px solid lightblue",
+      opacity: 0.5,
+      boxShadow: "",
+      color: "",
+    },
+  },
+};
 // initialize a PointEmitter instance const pe = new PointEmitter(your_element, otps);